Cray-HPE/sat-podman/man/sat-podman.8.rst

 The 'sat' subcommands run in a container environment.
-When the container is started, it automatically mounts the following host directories in the container in the same location.
-As a result, the files that are located in these host directories and subdirectories are available to the subcommands that run in the container.
-Any files that are created by the 'sat' subcommands in these directories will persist on the host after the container exits.
+When the container is started, it automatically mounts the following host directories in the container in the same location:

-The working directory inside the container is set to the current working directory.

 $HOME
         The home directory on the host.

 $PWD
         The current working directory on the host.

+As a result, the files and directories that are located in $HOME and $PWD are available to the subcommands that run in the container.
+Any files that are created by the 'sat' subcommands in these directories will persist on the host after the container exits.
+The working directory inside the container is set to the current working directory.

+In addition, the following host files and directories are mounted in the container for use by the 'sat' subcommands:

+$HOME/.config/sat
+        The directory containing the SAT configuration file and authentication tokens.
+        The directory is created if it does not exist.
+        The directory is mounted in the container as $HOME/.config/sat in read-write mode.
+        The location of the directory on the host can be changed using the environment variable SAT_CONFIG_DIR.

+/etc/ceph
+        The directory containing ceph configuration data.
+        The directory is mounted in the container as /etc/ceph in read-only mode.

+/etc/kubernetes/admin.conf
+        The file containing kubernetes configuration data.
+        The file is mounted in the container as $HOME/.kube/config in read-only mode.

+/etc/os-release
+        The file containing Operating System release information.
+        The file is mounted in the container as /opt/cray/sat/etc/os-release in read-write mode.

+/etc/pki/trust/anchors
+        The directory containing CA certificates.
+        The directory is mounted in the container as /usr/local/share/ca-certificates in read-only mode.

+/opt/cray/etc
+        The directory containing site information.
+        The directory is created if it does not exist.
+        The directory is  mounted in the container as /opt/cray/etc in read-write mode.

+/opt/cray/etc/release
+        The directory containing product version files.
+        The directory is mounted in the container as /opt/cray/etc/release in read-only mode.

+/var/log/cray/sat
+        The directory containing the SAT log file.
+        The directory is created if it does not exist.
+        The directory is mounted in the container as /var/log/cray/sat in read-write mode.
+        The location of the directory on the host and in the container can be changed using the environment variable SAT_LOG_DIR.

 EXAMPLES
 ========